-Wide-angle lenses that I’d recommend are the Olympus M.Zuiko 8mm f1.8 Fisheye & Panasonic Lumix G 8mm f3.5 Fisheye lenses.
+I’d recommend Wide-angle lenses are the Olympus M.Zuiko 8mm f1.8 Fisheye & Panasonic Lumix G 8mm f3.5 Fisheye lenses.

 This lens takes tack sharp images.

-The Pro lens’s cheaper sibling, the M.Zuiko 9-18mm f4-5.6, is a suitable lens for the smaller Olympus cameras like the Pen-F and E-PL series cameras.
+The Pro lens’s cheaper sibling, the M.Zuiko 9-18mm f4-5.6, is suitable for smaller Olympus cameras like the Pen-F and E-PL series cameras.

 Panasonic has a more affordable alternative, the Lumix G Vario 7-14mm f4.0 ASPH, and the Leica DG Vario-Elmarit 8-18mm f2.8-4.0 ASPH.
 These two wide-angle zooms will also give very satisfying results.

 These lenses work with spherical dome-shaped ports made out of acrylic or glass.
-To match up the correct ports with your kit you will have to visit the manufacturer’s website.
+To match up the correct ports with your kit, you will visit the manufacturer’s website.

 Strobes and Lighting

-Strobes, or underwater flashes, are an essential addition to your underwater photography system.
+Strobes, or underwater flashes, are essential to your underwater photography system.
 If you stick to the default camera flash, you may feel underwhelmed with the quality of the images you produce.